KshitijxFrl/caratTree/README.md

 <div>
   <h2>Technical description🚀</h2>
   <h4>▶ This repo contain the backend of the carate tree built with django.</h4>
-  <h4>▶ It have four major features and additionaly it comes with a corn job which a job on each day, and fetch the users for whom billing needs to be done.
+  <h4>▶ It have four major features and additionaly it comes with a corn job which performed each day, and fetch the users for whom billing needs to be done.
 Once the       list of users is available, start the billing process</h4>

   <h3>▶ To access the features here are the apis 🚥</h3>
   <ul>